 Since stun guns and Tasers can damage the central nervous system, they can only be legally possessed or sold to adults 18 years old or older.
 It’s a misdemeanor offense for minors to possess or use a stun gun or Taser in Minnesota.
 State laws permit adults of legal age to possess and use stun guns and Tasers for self-defense and protection of property, as long as there are no prior convictions for violence and drug crimes.
 Using an EID in a situation that is not self-defense or using it as a weapon against someone may be considered assault and can lead to criminal prosecution.

-Additionally in Minnesota, any person with prior convictions for violent crimes and/or drug crimes who possesses an EID, or who uses an EID against a police officer, may face felony charges.
+Additionally, in Minnesota, any person with prior convictions for violent crimes and/or drug crimes who possess an EID, or who uses an EID against a police officer, may face felony charges.
 A Minnesota assault attorney is essential for criminal defense against unfair plea bargains, felony charges, and harsh sentences.
+A criminal defense lawyer can help defendants prove self-defense in Minnesota.